 In the streets of the old town, you find many small shops and restaurants.

-The heart of the city is Piazza Duomo.
-It's a good place to start the tour.
+Piazza Duomo is the city's heart and a good place to start the tour.
 It's right in front of the cathedral.

 There are several cafés.
-If you don't want to go to the cafés, you can just hang around at the edge of the square.
+If you don't want to go to the cafés, you can hang around at the square's edge.
 That's what many people do, especially in the evenings.

-What to do in Cefalu if it rains or if you need a cool place outside the sun?
-Or are just interested in the history of the place?
+What can you do in Cefalu if it rains or if you need a cool place outside of the sun?
+Or are you just interested in the history of the place?
 In these cases, you could head to the Mandralisca Museum.

-The main attraction of this museum is a painting from 1465, named "Portrait of an Unkown Man".
-A rare Renaissance-style painting from Sicily.
+The main attraction of this museum is a rare Renaissance-style painting from Sicily, "Portrait of an Unkown Man," dating from 1465.

-In Sicily, the Renaissance went mostly unnoticed.
+In Sicily, the Renaissance mainly went unnoticed.
 In its place was the Spanish Inquisition.

-The name of the museum comes from the local patron, Baron Mandralisca (1809-1861).
-He collected the artifacts on display.
+The museum's name comes from the local patron, Baron Mandralisca (1809-1861), who collected the displayed artifacts.

-The Renaissance painting he rescued from the island of Lipari.
-There it served as a self-made cupboard door.
+He rescued the Renaissance painting from the island of Lipari.
+There, it served as a self-made cupboard door.

 The museum is privately owned.
 Its objects relate to the local history of the area.